Background pattern

 Other side effects not mentioned above are included below.

-Side effects infrequent(may affect up to 1 in 100 people) are:
+Uncommon side effects(may affect up to 1 in 100 people) are:

-• difficulty sleeping, somnolence
+• difficulty sleeping, drowsiness

 • numbness, tingling, decreased or altered sensitivity (hypoesthesia, hemiparesis, or paresthesia), altered sense of taste, decreased sense of smell (hyposmia)

-• blood in urine, frequent urination, abnormal urine tests (increased protein concentration in urine), reduced kidney function, urinary tract infection
+• blood in urine, abnormally frequent urination, abnormal urine tests (increased protein concentration in urine), reduced kidney function, urinary tract infection

 • fatigue, chest pain, chest discomfort